ConvertAPI/docs/blog/convert-docx-to-pdf.md

-# How to convert DOCX to PDF using C#

 Converting DOCX to PDF might be a tricky process sometimes.
 Especially if you want to convert multiple DOCX files at once.
 Most of the desktop software doesn’t give you this kind of functionality and you can only convert files one by one.
 What if I told you that in just a few easy steps you could code your own batch DOCX to PDF converter using C#?
 Sounds complicated?
 Well, it’s really way easier than it sounds!
 I will explain the process in a few simple steps:

 ## Choosing the right Word to PDF REST API converter